dahliaOS/documentation/README.md

     <b>[Grub]</b>
 </h3>

-- Download the latest iso: [Download latest dahliaOS GRUB ISO](https://github.com/HexaOneOfficial/dahliaos/releases/download/200830/DahliaOS200830.iso)
+- Download the latest iso [here](https://github.com/HexaOneOfficial/dahliaos/releases/download/200830/DahliaOS200830.iso).

-- Flash the iso to your USB with Etcher: [Download Etcher](https://www.balena.io/etcher/).
+- Secondly, download and install Etcher: [Download Etcher](https://www.balena.io/etcher/)
+- After that run Etcher, select your dahlia iso, then your USB device, then select flash!
+- After the process is finished, reboot and select you USB from you boot menu.
+- **!** (You may need to change your boot order in your uefi first)
 - **!** Make sure you have disabled: [how to disable secure boot](./assets/secure-boot/Disable-Secure-Boot.md)

 <h3 align="center">